One of the advantages associated with radio as an advertising medium is that it

 A.public service announcements used to notify local citizens of impending danger due to weather or other natural disasters.

-C.program-length (30-minute) advertisements that take an educational approach to communication with potential customers.
+Program-length (30-minute) advertisements that take an educational approach to communication with potential customers are referred to as .

 One way TV advertising can reduce wasted coverage is to